Risk Factors Dashboard

 We may not be able to negotiate collaborations on a timely basis, on acceptable terms, or at all.
 If we are unable to do so, we may have to curtail the development of our product candidates, reduce or delay our development program, delay our potential commercialization or reduce the scope of any sales or marketing activities, or increase our expenditures and undertake development or commercialization activities at our own expense.
 If we elect to increase our expenditures to fund development or commercialization activities on our own, we may need to obtain additional capital, which may not be available to us on acceptable terms or at all.
 If we do not have sufficient funds, we may not be able to further develop our product candidate or bring it to market and generate product revenue.

-We currently manufacture VAL-083 at a single location.
+We currently manufacture our clinical supplies at a single location.
 Any disruption at this facility could adversely affect our business and results of operations.

-We have engaged a single manufacturer to produce VAL-083 GMP active pharmaceutical ingredient and a single manufacturer to produce VAL-083 drug product for our clinical studies.
-In addition, we previously have relied on our manufacturing partner, Guangxi Wuzhou Pharmaceutical Company, for the manufacture of clinical supply of VAL-083 for our preclinical studies as well as our now-completed Phase 2 clinical study conducted in China.
+We have engaged a single manufacturer to produce REM-001 GMP pharmaceutical ingredient and a single manufacturer to produce drug product for our planned clinical studies.
+If our manufacturer’s facility were damaged or destroyed, or otherwise subject to disruption, it would require substantial lead-time to replace our clinical supply.
 If our manufacturer’s facilities were damaged or destroyed, or otherwise subject to disruption, it would require substantial lead-time to replace our clinical supply.
 In such event, we would be forced to rely entirely on other third-party contract manufacturers for an indefinite period of time.
 We do not currently have established relationships with any back-up manufacturers.
 At this time no drug product has been manufactured by a third-party back-up manufacturer.
+Any disruptions or delays by our third-party manufacturers or their failure to meet regulatory compliance could impair our ability to develop REM-001, which would adversely affect our business and results of operations.
 Any disruptions or delays by our third-party manufacturers or Guangxi Wuzhou Pharmaceutical Company or their failure to meet regulatory compliance could impair our ability to develop VAL-083, which would adversely affect our business and results of operations.

 We rely on these third-party manufacturers to provide drug product supply for all of our planned clinical studies for REM-001.
 There is no assurance that such suppliers will be able to meet our needs from a technical, timing, or cost-effective manner.
 Our failure to execute appropriate agreements with such a third-party manufacturer would delay, or halt, our clinical studies.